 Ferrous Alloys: These alloys contain iron as the primary base metal.
 Examples include various steel and cast iron alloys.
 Ferrous alloys are known for their strength and durability and are widely used in construction, automotive, and other heavy-duty applications.

 Non-Ferrous Alloys: These alloys do not contain iron as the primary base metal.
 Examples include aluminum, copper, nickel, and titanium alloys.
 Non-ferrous alloys are generally lightweight, corrosion-resistant, and have high thermal and electrical conductivity.

 Substitutional Alloys: In these alloys, atoms of the base metal are replaced by atoms of another metal or element within the crystal lattice.
 This results in a uniform distribution of the alloying elements and leads to enhanced properties such as strength, hardness, and corrosion resistance.
 Examples include brass (copper and zinc) and stainless steel (iron, chromium, and nickel).

 Interstitial Alloys: In these alloys, atoms of the alloying element are inserted into the interstices or gaps within the crystal lattice of the base metal.
 This can lead to significant changes in the properties of the base metal, such as increased hardness and strength.
 An example of an interstitial alloy is steel, where carbon atoms occupy the interstitial spaces within the iron lattice.

 High-Temperature Alloys: These alloys are designed to maintain their strength and resistance to deformation at elevated temperatures.
+Adding Nickel and elements with very high melting points increases an alloy’s heat resistance.
 Examples include Inconel and Hastelloy, which are used in aerospace and high-temperature industrial applications.